EngineHub/WorldEditDocs/source/api/concepts/adapters.rst

     org.bukkit.entity.Player player = /* get a player */;
     Player wePlayer = BukkitAdapter.adapt(player);

-Nearly every other WorldEdit type has a similar conversion from the platform type.
+Nearly every other WorldEdit type (such as ``World``, ``BlockVector3``, or ``BlockState``) has a similar conversion to and from the platform type.
 These are best discovered by looking at the methods in the adapter classes in your IDE.